dmnisson/nattracker/README.md

 # nattracker
 A therapy tool allowing users to track their negative automatic thoughts and emotional responses.

-This is a work-in-progress.
-When complete, it will allow users to enter thoughts, emotions, and responses to situations and statistically analyze relationships between them, and this README will be updated accordingly.
+Clients enter situations with a "helpful response" and/or an "unhelpful response".
+Each "response" includes one or more thoughts, which may or may not be NATs (negative automatic thoughts), as well as emotions that were felt, and behavioral responses that occurred.
+Multiple situation entries may use the same response.

+As data are entered into the database, the user can see which thoughts of his or her "helpful" responses most effectively challenged his or her NATs, as well as which NATs occurred more frequently.
+This information appears on the "Statistics" page.

+This repository contains the directory for a single Django app which is intended to be installed and used within a larger Django project environment.
+The code runs on Python 3 and is tested on Django 2.0.2.